-Fast + Epp is a structural engineering firm with a specialization in sustainably sourced timber bridges, like the one that will take Fjord Trail visitors over the Metro-North Railroad tracks at Breakneck Ridge.
+Arup is a collective of designers, engineering and sustainability experts, and advisors dedicated to sustainable development.
+Using imagination, technology, and rigor, they create projects like the one that will take Fjord Trail visitors over the Metro-North Railroad tracks at Breakneck Ridge.

 Hudson Highlands Fjord Trail wishes to thank the following creators for the use of their photography, artwork, and design on this website:

 Donna Calcavecchio Illustration